Low Fat Air Fryer Pizza

 You could also try reducing the temperature in the final run of air frying, but you’ll want to check on the crust to make sure you’re not burning it.

-If you want more topping ideas, I included a ton in the cast iron pizza recipe.
+If you want more topping ideas, I included a ton in the cast iron pizza recipe like a buffalo chicken dip pizza.
 There’s also my Ninja Foodi breakfast pizza that uses a biscuit crust.
 And my free Facebook group has a beaucoup of folks crazy about pizza you can get ideas from.

 I think that’s all the notes I have for you.
 When you finally get a pizza this recipe, I wanna hear about it.
 Come back and leave a review or hop in my Facebook group and share it with the crew!

 - 1/2 tsp Baking Powder

 - 1/4 tsp Garlic Powder